Mattoon Jewish Community Center: History

-In the early 1960s, local businessman and scholar, Aaron Steinberg assumed the presidency.
-For the next 25 years, under his kind and knowledgeable leadership, the MJCC held a regular schedule of worship services and adult education classes.
-Student rabbis from the Hebrew Union College, in Cincinnati Ohio, served to lead the services and provide adult education.
-By the late 1980s the MJCC had a declining and aging congregation and no families with children.
-A Renaissance occurred in the early 1990s when the "baby boom" generation assumed leadership.
-For the next 20 years young families were enrolled, Saturday morning education for children was provided, and bar and bat mitzvahs were celebrated every year.
+In the early 1960s, local businessman and scholar, Aaron Steinberg, assumed the presidency.
+For the next 25 years, under his leadership, the MJCC held a regular schedule of worship services and adult education classes.
+Student rabbis from the Hebrew Union College in Cincinnati served to lead the services and provide adult education.
+By the late 1980s, the MJCC had a declining and aging congregation and no families with children.
+A Renaissance occurred in the early 1990s when the baby boomer generation assumed leadership.
+For the next 20 years, an increasing number of young families enrolled and Saturday morning education for children was provided, along with bar and bat mitzvahs, which were celebrated every year.

-In the spring of 2000, the MJCC was targeted by a racist group.
-This group had printed "Wanted Posters" featuring the face of the current student Rabbi with accompanying anti-semitic text.
+In the spring of 2000, the MJCC was the target of an anti-Semitic organization.
+They had printed wanted posters featuring the face of the current student Rabbi with accompanying anti-Semitic text.
 They were found stapled on phone poles and distributed around the neighborhood.
 Threatening messages were left in the mailbox and a swastika was spray-painted on the side of the building.
 In response, Mattoon police provided a visible presence during the Passover services that year.
-The MJCC met with local churches and interfaith organizations to organize a public "Not In Our Town" campaign.
+The MJCC met with local churches and interfaith organizations to organize a public "Not in Our Town" campaign.
 No further incidents were reported.